 13. Learn from other practices.

 With so much information available online, it’s easy to find out what’s worked well for other practice owners.
 You can learn about their business strategies, technology investments, and how they fixed common problems that you also may be experiencing.
-Here’s a case study where we take a look at how a dental practice used Denticon to standardize, centralize and grow.
+Here’s a customer success story where we take a look at how a dental practice used Denticon to standardize, centralize and grow.

 Is Your Dental Practice Ready for 2020?